ThisIsJustARandomGuy/dobson-star-tracker/README.md

 + :DBGMDD# Decrease Declination by 1 degree
 + :DBGDM[0-9]# Disable Motors for X seconds

-##TODOs
+## TODOs

 The Most important TODOs are as follows (in no particular order)
 + Documentation
-+ Console interface which allows for basic control of the telescope (list commands, get/set position, jog to, track current position)
++ Board compatibility: Out-of-the-box support for Arduino Mega and Arduino Due with their respective RAMPS shields
 + GPS: Reliably read the time from GPS
++ Time keeping: Keep time and interpolate when big swings happen
-+ EEPROM: Store time and location in EEPROM
++ EEPROM: Store time and location in EEPROM (Mega) or Flash (Due); Provide a single interface
-+ Motor control: On, off, improve the loop
++ Motor control: Turn On/Off permanently.
+Off for X seconds is already implemented as :DBGDM[0-9]#